dora-rs/dora-hardware/README.md

 # dora-hardware

-Community based hardware support for dora.
+Community based hardware support and driver for dora.